What is Facebook Boost and Why you need it!

-The exact details of that are covered in our blog and Metigy IQ where we discuss organic vs Paid spend.
+The exact details of that are covered in Metigy Learning where we discuss organic vs Paid (boost) spend.
 But it means that for a small spend, you will reach a much larger audience.

-The main requirement is that you have a Facebook Ad account set up with a valid credit card registered.
+The main requirement for Facebook Boost is that you have a Facebook Ad account set up with a valid credit card registered.

 First of all, create the post you want to boost – skip this if it’s already live.
 Add your Facebook page(s) to the location list and save it.
 It doesn’t have to be live and will work on live or draft posts.

 Start the boost post interface